Internal Recruitment: Methods, Benefits & Real Examples

 Why is internal recruitment important?

-Internal recruitment helps companies reduce hiring costs, fill roles faster, improve retention, and create clearer career growth opportunities for employees.
+Internal recruitment is important because it helps organizations retain talent, reduce hiring costs, and create more opportunities for employee growth.

 What are the main methods of internal recruitment?